Conforming the Church to the New World Order

 Equate Biblical Truth and Evangelism with Hate and Intolerance

 It’s not surprising that Chicago’s liberal Council of Religious Leaders opposes a Baptist plan to send 100,000 missionaries into their domain next summer.
-Nor is it strange that the Southern Baptist Convention’s refusal to cancel its plans fueled the fury of two groups: those who equate Biblical values and evangelism with hate and intolerance and those who feel they had been specifically targeted for conversion.
+Nor is it strange that the Southern Baptist Convention’s refusal to cancel its plans fueled the fury of those who equate Biblical values and evangelism with hate and intolerance.

 “The evangelical fervor of the Southern Baptists, America’s largest Protestant denomination, remain undiminished despite criticism over their controversial ‘prayer book,’” wrote Ramesh Chandran in The Times of India News Service (12-9).
 The offensive prayer book describing Hindu beliefs and culture – one of several prayer books written for training purposes – dared to suggest that Hindu devotees had “darkness in their hearts” and didn’t share in Christ’s promise of salvation.